You are here

 }

-The time required to search an element using the algorithm depends on the size of the list.
-In the best case, it's present at the beginning of the list, in the worst-case, element is present at the end.
+The time required to search for an element using the algorithm depends on the size of the list.
+In the best case, the element is present at the beginning of the list, and in the worst case, it is present at the end.
 Its time complexity is O(n).